Aju18/Brute_forcer/README.md

 ### Troubleshooting

-If you encounter any issues, please raise it here in this repository.
+If you encounter any issues, please raise them here in this repository.

 ____